'We have liftoff': Crane lifts massive Civil War painting

 The painting, made of Belgian linen, will be restored before an autumn 2018 opening.

-Trying to immerse viewer in the scene
+Trying to immerse viewers in the scene

 Officials say the painting will be presented in the way its creators originally intended.
 That's partially because parts of the painting were cut over the years.